-These healthy cranberry and orange muffins are not only beautiful to look at but they use simple and wholesome ingredients that you either already have on hand or can easily find at the store.
+These healthy cranberry and orange muffins are not only beautiful to look at but they use simple and wholesome ingredients like many of my healthy muffin recipes that you either already have on hand or can easily find at the store.

 With natural sweetener, whole grain flour and healthy fats, there is no reason why our baked goods can’t be better for us, too!

 I love making healthier versions of my favorite fruity desserts like healthy no bake strawberry cheesecake, healthy 100% fruit healthy homemade popsicles, healthy key lime pie bars, and more!

 Bursting with fresh flavor, these cranberry muffins are not only fluffy and moist, but full of holiday cheer.
 Try healthy strawberry muffins during summer months!